 " the number of drug users and the frequency with which they use drugs; the figures are falling in both cases;

 " entry and retention in treatment, because the majority of DCF users are undergoing treatment, the proportion of those in treatment is growing, this subject is tackled within the facilities, and the users themselves state that DCFs do not have any major influence on their treatment.

 "All of these observations relate to the overall level of public health and do not mean that DCFs may not have negative effects in some individual cases.
 However, on the basis of existing knowledge, it would appear that the overall effect of DCFs on drug-related problems is positive."Source:Zobel, Frank & Françoise Dubois-Arber, "Short appraisal of the role and usefulness of Drug consumption facilities (DCF) in the reduction of drug-related problems in Switzerland: appraisal produced at the request of the Swiss Federal Office of Public Health (Lausanne: University Institute of Social and Preventive Medicine, 2004), p.
 27.

-(Australian SIF Evaluation) According to the final report of the evaluation of the Sydney, Australia, Medically Supervised Injecting Centre (MSIC) by the MSIC Evaluation Committee (established by the New South Wales Dept. of Health):
+(Effectiveness of Australian SIF) According to the final report of the evaluation of the Sydney, Australia, Medically Supervised Injecting Centre (MSIC) by the MSIC Evaluation Committee (established by the New South Wales Dept. of Health):

 "In summary, the evidence available from this Evaluation indicates that:

 " operation of the MSIC in the King Cross area is feasible;

 " the MSIC made service contact with its target population, including many who had no prior treatment for drug dependence;

 " there was no detectable change in heroin overdoses at the community level;